Go to: [Key Researchers]

 As an urban analyst Peter Taylor has worked with economic development agencies in Abu Dhabi, Chengdu, Dublin, London, Milan and Sydney.
 He views cities as concentrations of work, and development as generation of new work that produces an increasingly complex division of labour.
 He brings a deep generic knowledge to urban policy development which he endeavours to combine with existing local knowledge of the city, the latter including from public officials plus, often untapped, private sector understandings of how a city is working.
 Empirically this entails benchmarking a city within the world city network so as to ensure urban policy incorporates understanding global trends.

 Peter Taylor is Emeritus Professor of Human Geography at Northumbria University in Newcastle upon Tyne, UK and Emeritus Professor of Geography at Loughborough University, UK.
-A Fellow of the British Academy, he has published approximately 450 books and articles, over 60 of which have been translated into one or more of over 20 languages.
+A Fellow of the British Academy, he has published approximately 450 books and articles, over 60 of which have been translated into one or more of over 20 languages (see his Publications Audit).
 He has been awarded honorary doctorates by the Universities of Ghent and Oulu.
+For a personal memoir, see his What Would Calverton Do?
+Only twenty four essays from Tynemouth.